Interested in the analytics included with your Newsletter subscription?

-There are three steps in the setup process which will need the following actions:
+There are two steps in the setup process which will need the following actions:

 Have your IT specialist add our sending records to your email server to ensure the newsletters aren't marked as spam, this process is called Whitelisting.
 These records (CNET) will be available on the Approved Sender page once you've added a sender.

 Within Share -> Newsletters, select the name of your newsletter to open the list of distributions

 When you hover over a distribution, select the drop-down menu icon

 Take a look below to learn more about the metrics included with your Newsletter and what they can tell you:

 Sent - The number of recipients who were sent a newsletter